Skip to main content

 • humor

-The humor in the game is generally well-received, with players finding it amusing, particularly in moments where crashing disrupts the music.
-It appeals to those who enjoy a lighthearted experience intertwined with musical elements.
+The humor in the game is generally well-received, with players finding it amusing, particularly in how crashing into obstacles disrupts the music, adding a comedic twist to the gameplay.
+It appeals especially to those who enjoy music-themed experiences.

 • “I find it quite hilarious when I crash into something and it ruins the music.”